JakeHamacher/Fun-Time-Tools/README.md

 - **Not So Secure Shell**: Attempts to gain access to an SSH server using a list of usernames and passwords.
 - **File Fuzzer**: Encryption and decryption tool with a graphical user interface.
 - **CTF MultiTool**: A comprehensive vulnerability assessment tool that combines various security testing tools such as OWASP ZAP, testssl.sh, sqlmap, nmap, nikto, and Nuclei.
+- **HashSlingingSlasher**: A password hash cracker that supports dictionary attacks, brute-force attacks, and rainbow table lookups.

 ## Features